 Note: Apple reveals no limit on the size of the file which AirDrop can transfer.
 Thus it can manage to send the long slo-mo video, but the process duration rests on the video file size.

-Another way to send a slo-mo video to another Apple device is to use iMessage.
-And you need to ensure both devices have the iMessage turned on with the 'Send' button appearing as the blue button and text bubbles.
-Otherwise the slo-mo effect might vanish and the video plays at normal speed on the target device.
+Another way to send a slo-mo video to another Apple device is via iMessage.
+Before sending a slo-mo video using iMessage, it is essential to confirm that both devices have iMessage activated, indicated by the 'Send' button appearing as the blue option, along with matching text bubbles.
+Otherwise, the slo-mo effect might vanish, and the video plays at normal speed on the receiving device.

 How to Send Slow Motion Video on iPhone to Non-Apple Users